Valtinus/Valtinus/README.md

 ## I'm a Student looking for my first job!

 - 📚 I'm studying software engineering at Budapest University of Technology and Economics
-- 💻 Alongside my studies on university I'm learing React developement on a Hungarian and also on an English course
+- 💻 Alongside my studies at the university I'm learing React developement on a Hungarian and also on an English course
 - 🔭 I'm currently looking for a job!
 - 🌱 I'd like to learn, and grow as much as possible
 - 👯 I’d love to work in a team and learn form the others